robisim74/qwik-speak/docs/translate.md

 # Translate

+> The `$translate` function uses the Speak context internally and can therefore be considered a hook: it must be used within the Qwik components or else the context must be passed to it

 ## $translate
 The `$translate` function is responsible for translating, extracting to external files, and inlining during the build, using key-value pairs:
 ```jsx